Michelle Cordero oversees the day-to-day editorial operations of Heritage.org, the primary digital property of The Heritage Foundation.

-Cordero coordinates Heritage.org’s editorial content with special emphasis on Heritage-branded content development.
+Cordero creates and coordinates Heritage.org’s editorial content with special emphasis on Heritage-branded content development.
 She serves as an editor, writer, curator, and producer of the think tank's online content.

 Prior to her position as managing editor, Cordero served as Heritage's broadcast services director, where she was responsible for the execution of over 5,000 radio and television bookings for Heritage policy experts each year on local and national radio and television all over the world.